Durham County Record Office: the official archive service for County Durham and Darlington

-The enlistment and discharge books are on microfilm and to see them you must Make an appointment and book a microfilm reader.
+The enlistment and discharge books are on microfilm and to see them you must and book a microfilm reader.

 You can ask us to make a specific search for a single, named individual and order a copy from the records.